zkBob/zkbob-contracts/deploy/DEPLOY.md

 All sensitive parameters, such as rpc urls and deployer private keys are managed through `.env` file in this directory.

-Make sure to copy an `.env.example` and modify each required from it.
+Make sure to copy an `.env.example` and modify each required parameter from it.

 ## Configuration